pingcap/docs/dev/how-to/upgrade/data-migration.md

 ### Main changes

-Starting from this release, all configurations are rigorously checked, and an unrecognized configuration triggers error.
-This is to ensure that user always knows exactly what the configuration is.
+Starting from this release, TiDB DM checks all configurations rigorously.
+Unrecognized configuration triggers an error.
+This is to ensure that users always know exactly what the configuration is.

 ### Upgrade operation example